Skip to main menu Skip to main content Skip to footer

 Because most people with glaucoma have no early symptoms or pain from this increased pressure, it is important to have regular eye exams so that glaucoma is properly diagnosed and treated before any visual loss occurs.

-Two types of glaucoma:
+Two Types of Glaucoma:

 Open-Angle Glaucoma